nlam1170/web-IRC-bot/README.md

 For this project, I implemented two API's.

-1. The OpenWeather API returns some weather information given either the name of a valid location of the numerics of a valid zipcode in the USA
+1. The OpenWeather API returns some weather information given either the name of a valid location or the numerics of a valid zipcode in the USA

 2. The AlphaVantage API returns some trading information about any given valid stock Ticker such as "AAPL" or "IBM"